fadado/shed/docs/reference-image.md

             Create a new image from a container's changes history [OPTIONS] IMAGE
             Show the history of an image
-        images [OPTIONS] [REPOSITORY]
+        images [OPTIONS] [REPOSITORY[:TAG]]
             List images
         import [OPTIONS] file | URL | - [REPOSITORY[:TAG]]
-            Create an empty filesystem image from the contents of a tarbal load [OPTIONS]
+            Import the contents from a tarball to create a filesystem image load [OPTIONS]
-            Load an image from a tar archive rm [OPTIONS] IMAGE [IMAGE...]
+            Load an image from a tar archive or STDIN purge [OPTIONS]
+            Remove dangling images
+        rm [OPTIONS] IMAGE [IMAGE...]
             Remove one or more images
         save [OPTIONS] IMAGE [IMAGE...]
-            Save an image to a tar archive tag [OPTIONS] IMAGE[:TAG] [REGISTRYHOST/][USERNAME/]NAME[:TAG]
+            Save an image(s) to a tar archive tag [OPTIONS] IMAGE[:TAG] [REGISTRYHOST/][USERNAME/]NAME[:TAG]
             Tag an image into a repository